atopus/lisa/README.md

 Other fields will soon be added to comply with the french Education Nationale teaching program.

+## Data

+A full working data set is provided in french.

+Data can be edited from the file `./fixtures/data.js`.

 ## Setup

 create-react-native-app has been used to create the repo.